 What does it take to become a mentor?

 Mentoring requires motivation and time from both the mentor and the mentee.
-The mentoring pairs are committed to have at least three one-on-one meetings during the Mentoring Programme.
-You can meet your mentee for example for coffee, lunch or sports, or bring her or him to visit your organization.
-There will be three meetings for all the mentors and mentees that are optional but warmly recommended for all to participate.
+The mentoring pairs are committed to have at least three one-on-one meetings or online meetings during the Mentoring Programme.
+You can meet your mentee for example for coffee, lunch or sports, or remotely by online connection.
+There will be three meetings or online meetings for all the mentors and mentees that are optional but warmly recommended for all to participate.
 In these meetings you will get support for mentoring and meet people from different fields.